addisonElliott/SCIC/README.md

 ## RTL Simulation

-Within the RTL simulation, the only thing you are checking is if the design is working as intended.
+Keep in mind that the only purpose of the RTL simulation is to verify the functionality of your design.
+From the images below, it is clear that the CPU is working as intended.
+The *fetch_or_execute* register is switching between fetching and executing, the PC is incrementing every 2nd clock cycle and the IR is loaded with each program instruction correctly.
+The AC register is displaying the correct results for each of the operations.

 ![RTL Simulation 1](https://github.com/addisonElliott/SCIC/blob/master/images/rtl_simulation_1.png?raw=true)
 ![RTL Simulation 1](https://github.com/addisonElliott/SCIC/blob/master/images/rtl_simulation_2.png?raw=true)